Future Use-Cases of Quantum Technology in Financial Services

-This will be the most hack-proof development of the Internet of Things (IoT) era.
+This solution could be the most hack-proof development of the Internet of Things (IoT) era.

-Until then, quantum computers are a major threat to existing infrastructures, including blockchain, according to Technology Review (2017).
+Until then, quantum computers are a significant threat to existing infrastructures, including blockchain, according to Technology Review (2017).

 3) Quantum transactions:

-Quantum technology’s ability to handle billions of transactions per second will be a welcome addition to banking institutions which are constantly overloaded with huge volumes of transactions.
+Quantum technology’s ability to handle billions of transactions per second will be a welcome addition to banking institutions which are overloaded continuously with vast volumes of transactions.